How to calculate holiday pay on termination of employment (UK)

 Redundancy payments

-If you have terminated an employee’s payment as part of a redundancy, they may be entitled to statutory or contractual redundancy payments.
+If the employee has been affected by redundancy, they may be entitled to statutory or contractual redundancy payments.

-If you do not offer a redundancy pay scheme as part of the job offering, the employee may be entitled to the statutory minimum.
-This comes with the caveat that they have worked for at least 2 years of continuous service with you.
+If you don't offer a contractual redundancy pay scheme, an employee may still be entitled to statutory redundancy pay, provided they have completed at least two years of continuous service with your organisation.

-If you are unsure about statutory redundancy pay, here is something worth remembering: Statutory redundancy pay is determined by the age of the employee and the length of their employment from the dismissal date.
+If you're unsure about statutory redundancy pay, here is something worth remembering: Statutory redundancy pay is determined by the age of the employee and the length of their employment from the dismissal date.

-You can quickly work out how much an employee is owed for redundancy using a redundancy calculator tool.
+You can quickly work out how much an employee is owed for redundancy using the Breathe redundancy calculator tool 👇

 Holiday pay on termination of employment FAQs